-How you’ll benefit from working with Training and Development:
+How you’ll benefit from working with Workforce Development:

 Telefunken and Sierra College opened their doors to 85 high school students from Truckee, North Tahoe and Roseville high schools as well as mechatronics students from the Sierra College Truckee campus on Friday, April 20.
 The goal of the field trip was to give students a memorable experience that pointed out the paths to well-paid, local technical careers.
 Telefunken employees in Roseville and Sierra College faculty in Rocklin demonstrated tools, gave advice and answered questions ranging from prerequisites to salaries.

 The students were excited about the different careers such as drafting and design that they are not exposed to at their high school according to Anne Butterworth, Engineering Technology teacher, North Tahoe High School.
 “The biggest benefit for the students was seeing the college and career opportunities that are available to anybody, not just the straight A honor roll student,” said Butterworth.
 “Also, the students were able to see that what we do in our class is relevant to the outside world.”